Trading Operations in Strategies

 RegisterOrder(order);

-The CreateOrder method creates an initialized order object that can be further configured before registration.
+The CreateOrder method creates an initialized order object that can be further customized before registration.

 3. Direct Creation and Registration of an Order